Saturday Morning Forecast With Kendall Smith

 Video

-Kendall Smith is in the Bob Mills Weather Center with a forecast for Saturday and what we can expect this afternoon.
+Kendall Smith is in the Bob Mills Weather Center with a look at what we can expect this weekend.

 Keep up-to-date with everything that happens in your world.